-To check over voltage trip, press the MENU key and the ITEM key two times.
+To check over voltage trip, press the menu key.
 This places the power supply in data entry mode to set over voltage trip.
-Using the keypad, enter an over voltage trip set point at half the rating of the power supply.
+Using the up/down arrow keys, enter an over voltage trip set point at half the rating of the power supply.
 Once the over voltage trip set point has been entered, press the enter key to save the information.

 Press the start switch and slowly increase the voltage set point.
 Over voltage trip should operate at the over voltage trip set point.
 The over voltage trip (OVT) indicator should turn on, the power and voltage control indicators should turn off, and the supply should shut down.
 Press the clear key.
 Now set the over voltage trip set point to maximum which is 110% the full scale rating of the power supply.
-Because the over voltage trip set point was the last keypad command, data can simply be entered, eliminating the key presses of menu and item.
-With the maximum over voltage trip set point entered, again start the supply and observe that the power supply operates normally.
+Again start the supply and observe that the power supply operates normally.